 Increasingly, I was dusting off my Cubase skills, originally honed on the school’s Atari ST, and producing my own tunes.
 I haven’t achieved my dream of appearing on Top of the Pops, but I have had some great feedback on my music from people I admire like Laurent Garnier (“Great soul music… You can be sure that I will playlist them on the radio.
 Brilliant.
 Mille mercis.
 Full support from me”) and Ashley Beedle (“Very forward music and right up my street… great production”).
 I have been grateful for DJ and radio support for my tunes from Mr Scruff, Benji B, Kevin Beadle, Simon Harrison and Phat Phil Cooper to name just a few.

-In September 2010, our first little boy was born and he has had a number of health problems which have kept me away from my decks and PC.
-As time passes he gets stronger (touch wood) and I’m hoping that I will be able to get back to doing what I love most: playing and making music I enjoy.
-I’m aiming aims to do two things at the moment: archive some old mixes and tracks I’m proud of and have an outlet to share new stuff.
+In September 2010, my first little boy was born and he had a number of health problems which kept me away from my decks and PC.
+As time passes he gets stronger (touch wood) and I’m slowly getting back to doing some of the things I love most: playing and making music I enjoy.
+This site does a couple of things, musically speaking, at the moment: archives some old mixes and tracks I’m proud of and is an outlet to share new stuff.
 I hope you enjoy both.

 My philosophy remains the same as always.
 Duke Ellington said “There are only two types of music: good and bad”.
 I’d soften that a bit by saying: there are only two types of music: stuff you like and stuff you don’t.
 I’ll be bringing you stuff I like.

 ***Please note: I do this because I love music and want to publicise and promote it.
 If you are an artist or copyright owner and you feel I have infringed your rights, please contact me and I’ll remove the item immediately.***